Tanya Shilina-Conte, Curator of the riverrun Global Film Series 2016-17, Department of English, UB

 Jocelyn E. Marshall, Assistant Director of the riverrun Global Film Series 2017-18, Department of English, UB

 Jocelyn E. Marshall is an English doctoral student and instructor at the State University of New York, University at Buffalo.
 Her scholarship focuses on 20th-21st-century US multiethnic literature and transnational cinema, examining the intersections of diaspora and gender and sexuality studies.
-Jocelyn is also a graduate fellow of the Northeast Modern Language Association (NeMLA) and a member of the theory@buffalo Journal editorial committee.
-Her work has appeared or is forthcoming in the Journal of American Culture, Assaracus, and the Bellingham Review.
+She has served as a graduate fellow of the Northeast Modern Language Association (NeMLA) and on the theory@buffalo Journal editorial committee.
+Her work has appeared or is forthcoming in the The Journal of American Culture, Twentieth-Century and Contemporary American Literature in Context (Edited by Linda De Roche, ABC-CLIO Publishing), Assaracus, the Bellingham Review, and elsewhere.

 Patrick Martin, President of riverrun